 7. Visit Ruswarp

 The village of Ruswarp is up the River Esk from Whitby, and you can get there by hiring a pleasure boat.
 These come in the traditional rowing boat design and canoes for the athletic type.
-While you’re in Ruswarp, take a ride on its Miniature Steam Railway, which starts and ends at Chainbridge Station with its own café and does circuits of the beautiful parkland specially set aside for it.
+While you’re in Ruswarp, take a ride on its Miniature Steam Railway and jump off at any point to enjoy one of the many dog walks in Whitby, The train starts and ends at Chainbridge Station with its own café and does circuits of the beautiful parkland specially set aside for it.

 Looking at Visiting the Area